shroobear/phase-1-project-crumbl-cookie-tracker/README.md

 - Select ratings for individual flavors
 - Add each week's cookies
 - Search for cookies by name
-- Responsive design that works on desktop and mobile devices
+- Ratings stored in Local Storage so that each user can persist their own ratings.

 ## Getting Started